Tuktuk27/TukNet/README.md

-Swift Object Recognition and Tracking for fast Drones using High-Speed Cameras and Deep Learning YOLO Models:
+Swift Object Recognition and Tracking for fast Drones using High-Speed Cameras and Deep Learning

+This master’s thesis aims to rapidly identify, and comprehend objects of interest by combining high speed cameras, specifically Luxonis OAK-D Lite camera, with customed, tiny and efficient Pytorch models, with the final goal of implementation on fast drones (fast-speed drones).
+The objective is to achieve real-time (using a camera on board) and offline (frame-by-frame on video) implementations.
+The significance of this project lies in its comprehensive approach, integrating fast object detection, along with tracking.
+The expected outcome is a flexible and versatile system implemented on Luxonis OAK Camera and designed to meet the speed requirements for fast drones detection.
+This master’s thesis explores the realms of computer vision and machine learning, uniting hardware and software to achieve swift and intelligent object recognition and dynamic tracking.

+YOLO Models:
 YOLOv8 and YOLOX: Balance of speed and accuracy Anchor-free detection and adaptive training sample selection